metayeti/mINI/README.md

 - keys that do not belong to a section are ignored
 - comments are lines where the first non-whitespace character is a semicolon (`;`)
 - trailing comments are allowed on section lines, but not key/value lines
-- every entry exists on a single line, multiline is not supported
+- every entry exists on a single line and multiline is not supported

 Files are read on demand in one go, after which the data is kept in memory and is ready to be manipulated.
 Files are closed after read or write operations.
 This utility supports lazy writing, which only writes changes and updates and preserves custom formatting and comments.
 A lazy write invoked by a `write()` call will read the output file, find which changes have been made, and update the file accordingly.
-If performance is a strong issue and/or you only need to generate files, use `generate()` instead.
+If you only need to generate files, use `generate()` instead.

 Section and key order is preserved on read and write operations.
 Iterating through data will take the same order as the original file or the order in which keys were added to the structure.